ahmetaa/poppy/README.md

 This implementation is a variant of "Hash, displace, and compress" - CHD algorithm (http://cmph.sourceforge.net/papers/esa09.pdf).
 The novelty of this variant is that it does not apply integer array compression.
 Instead it stores the hash seed values in a byte array and uses layered structure for failed bukets.
-It uses sligtly more space than it could (typically a Mphf can use only 2.5 bits), but generally this implementation is faster to generate and query.
+It uses slightly more space than it could (typically a Mphf can use only 2.5 bits), but generally this implementation is faster to generate and query.

 ### Usage example: